EricZQu/DKU-beamer-presentation/README.md

 # DKU-beamer-presentation
-This is an unofficial beamer presentation theme for Duke Kunshan University, adapted from Stanford. https://github.com/sanhacheong/stanford-beamer-presentation
+This is an unofficial latex beamer presentation theme for Duke Kunshan University, adapted from Stanford. https://github.com/sanhacheong/stanford-beamer-presentation

 ### Example Slides